ganeti/ganeti/doc/walkthrough.rst

 Follow the :doc:`install` document and prepare the nodes.
 Then it's time to initialise the cluster::

-  node1# gnt-cluster init -s 192.168.2.1 --enabled-hypervisors=xen-pvm cluster
+  node1# gnt-cluster init -s 192.0.2.1 --enabled-hypervisors=xen-pvm example-cluster
   node1#

 The creation was fine.
 Let's check that one node we have is functioning